 The BCS Professional Certification Scheme

-BCS, the Chartered Institute for IT, is a professional body representing the needs of people across the globe who work in or around IT.
+BCS, the Chartered Institute for IT, is a global professional body for people working in digital industries.
 Formed in 1957 as the British Computer Society, the BCS has more than 68,000 members in over 150 countries.
 As a registered charity with a royal charter, the BCS endeavours to raise professional education standards and overcome ethical challenges to make IT a force for good in society.

 As an independent examination provider, the BCS supports career development across a diverse portfolio of industry recognised qualifications.
 BCS professional certifications (formerly ISEB) are awarded to acknowledge an individuals ability to demonstrate the application of newly acquired skills and knowledge.
 All BCS certifications are aligned to SFIAplus, a globally recognised standard produced by industry experts and backed by the UK Government as best practice for identifying and expanding capabilities.
 BCS uses SFIAplus to map common skills and identify gaps within detailed training and development programmes.
 BCS qualifications are renowned for their independence, integrity, and impartiality.

 BCS professional certification key facts